smeisler/Meisler_Reading_FBA/README.md

 ## 6) Run ModelArray analyses
 - Using ConFixel, convert .mif to .h5 files (`bash convert_mif_to_h5.mif`)
-- Run the models in the `fba/models` folder
+- Run the models in the `fba/models` folder with `submit_gams.sh`
-- Convert the ModelArray outputs back to mif form with `python convert_h5_to_mif.py`
+- Convert the ModelArray outputs back to mif form with `python convert_h5_to_mif.py /PATH/TO/BIDS/ROOT`
 - Explore the results in MRtrix's MRView

 ## Questions?
 Feel free to either open an issue in this repository or email Steven Meisler (smeisler@g.harvard.edu) with any problems, suggestions, or feedback!